waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Active Puzzle: Pokémon Mansion
 - **Objective:** Find the 'Secret Key' for the Cinnabar Gym.
-- **Key Mechanic: 'Alternating Doors':** Switches, often hidden in statues, can open and close sets of gates.
-The effect can be on the same floor or different floors.
+- **Key Mechanic: 'Alternating Doors':** A specific gate mechanic where switches (often hidden in statues) toggle between opening one set of gates while closing another.
+The effect can be on the same floor or even different floors.
 Sometimes a switch needs to be 'primed' and then the player has to walk to the gate to trigger it to open.

 ### B. Solved Puzzles Archive
 - **Pokemon Mansion B1F (Gate Switch):** A switch at (19, 26) toggles two sets of gates using a 'prime and trigger' mechanic.
 Flip the switch to prime a set, then walk to them to open.
 - **Pokemon Mansion 1F (Statue Switch):** A secret statue switch at (3, 6) opens the eastern gates at (17,8).
 - **Pokemon Mansion 2F (Puzzle):** Contains a switch at (3, 12).
 Its exact function and interaction with the gates at (10, 5-6) is unconfirmed.
 - **Pokemon Mansion 3F (Alternating Gates - SOLVED):** The switch at (11, 6) toggles two sets of gates.
 Activating it opens the northern gates at (16, 5-6) and closes the southern gates at (16, 11-12).
-The pressure plate at (11, 4) is a separate mechanism and was not involved.

 ## III.
 Tool & Agent Development Log